roobscoob/among-us-protocol/07_miscellaneous/04_map_specific_ids_for_vents_and_tasks.md

 # Map-Specific IDs for Vents and Tasks

-All vents in the tables below include an X and Y coordinate which can be used in conjunction with the [`0x15` SnapTo](../04_rpc_message_types/21_snapto.md) message to determine if a player is moving between vents or teleporting using a modified client.
+All vents in the tables below include an X and Y coordinate which can be used in conjunction with the [`0x15` SnapTo](../04_rpc_message_types/21_snapto.md) message to determine if a player is moving between vents.
+The tasks in the tables below are used when the game sets each player's tasks via the [`0x1d` SetTasks](../04_rpc_message_types/29_settasks.md) message.

 #### Table of Contents